2011 Cirebon bombing

-On April 15, 2011, a suicide bomber detonated an explosive device in a mosque in a police compound in the city of Cirebon, in West Java, Indonesia.
+On 15 April 2011, a suicide bomber detonated an explosive device in a mosque in a police compound in the city of Cirebon, in West Java, Indonesia.
 The attack occurred around 12:20 WIB (UTC+7) during Friday prayers.

 The bomber was killed and at least 28 people were injured, most of whom were praying in the mosque.

 Background

 Detachment 88 of the Indonesian National Police, the special unit for anti-terrorism, has been successful in capturing and killing numerous terrorist suspects, especially those affiliated with Jemaah Islamiyah.
-The bombing, which targeted the Police, marked a shift in terrorist attacks in Indonesia, as previous attacks have been targeted at symbols of Western influence such as hotels (2003 and 2009 Marriott bombings), embassies (2004 Australian embassy bombing), or night clubs (2002 Bali bombings).
+The bombing, which targeted the Police, marked a shift in terrorist attacks in Indonesia, as previous attacks have been targeted at symbols of Western influence such as hotels (2003 and 2009 Marriott bombings), embassies (2004 Australian embassy bombing), or tourist areas (2002 and 2005 Bali bombings).

 The target of the attack is Az-Zikra mosque in the local Police office compound.
-Like most mosques in Indonesia, the mosque in the police compound didn't have any security.
+Like most mosques in Indonesia, the mosque in the police compound did not have any security.
 It is Indonesia's first terrorist attack after two years of peace following 2009 Jakarta bombings.